-- 1. The primary purpose of this programme is to provide Biology and related science graduates with the advanced conceptual understanding, detailed factual knowledge, training in design thinking and project design, and specialised technical skills for them to follow successful careers in the biotechnology industry.
-The training forms an excellent foundation for students opting to follow a research orientated career path.
-Specifically, the course aims to provide an advanced understanding of: - a. the scientific concepts and practices that underpin industrial biotechnology with insights into developing the interface between the biological sciences and biotechnological processes. - b.
-The principles of design thinking and project design - c. the scientific concepts of the role of recombinant DNA technology in both fundamental research and applied technology. - d. the fundamental role played by microorganisms in the search and discovery of commercially significant natural products. - e. the role of biotechnology in agriculture. - f. biotechnology in commercial enterprise. - understanding of fundamental control and modelling concepts and their application in bioprocessing systems. - h. statistical concepts and theory and their application in process engineering; - advanced practical skills in molecular biological techniques, handling microorganisms and data analysis.
+1. The primary purpose of this programme is to provide Biology (microbiological, biochemical, molecular, environmental) science graduates with the advanced conceptual understanding, detailed factual knowledge, and specialised technical skills for them to follow successful careers as scientists in the biotechnology industry.
+The training given also forms an excellent introduction to microbiology, molecular biology and bioinformatics for the students opting to follow a research orientated career path.

+Specifically, the course aims to provide an advanced understanding of:

+- (a) the scientific concepts and practices that underpin industrial biotechnology with insights into developing the interface between the biological sciences and biotechnological processes; - (b) the scientific concepts of the role of recombinant DNA technology in both fundamental research and applied technology; - (c) the fundamental role played by microorganisms in the search and discovery of commercially significant natural products; - (d) the role of biotechnology in agriculture; - (e) biotechnology in commercial enterprise; - (f) understanding of fundamental control and modelling concepts and their application in bioprocessing systems; - (g) statistical concepts and theory and their application in process engineering; and - (h) generic practical skills in molecular biological techniques, handling microorganisms and data analysis; - (i) knowledge of the sources of biomass and the range of technologies available for conversion into energy.

-In addition to these academic and technical objectives, the course aims to equip its graduates with a suite of key skills, including the ability to communicate effectively, to employ IT and library resources appropriately, the capacity to prioritise work and to meet deadlines, the ability to work independently and in collaboration with others, and the capacity to use design-thinking based approaches to solve problems.
+In addition to these academic and technical objectives, the course aims to equip its graduates with a suite of key skills, including the ability to communicate effectively, to employ IT and library resources appropriately, the capacity to prioritise work and to meet deadlines, the ability to work independently and in collaboration with others, and the capacity to use initiative and to solve problems.

-- 2. The qualities and attributes of graduates will be such that they are able to: - Deal with complex biotechnological issues both systematically and creatively, making sound judgements in the absence of complete data, and to communicate their conclusions clearly to specialists and non-specialists. - b.
-Demonstrate self-direction and originality in tackling and solving problems, and act independently in planning and implementing tasks at a professional level. - c.
-Continue to advance their knowledge and understanding, and to develop new skills to a high level; and will have.
+- 2. The qualities and attributes of graduates will be such that they are able to: - (i) deal with complex biotechnological issues both systematically and creatively, making sound judgements in the absence of complete data, and to communicate their conclusions clearly to specialists and non-specialists alike; - (ii) demonstrate self-direction and originality in tackling and solving problems, and act independently in planning and implementing tasks at a professional level;

-- d.
-Display the qualities and transferable skills necessary for employment requiring: the exercise of initiative and personal responsibility; decision making in the complex and unpredictable situations; and the independent learning ability required for continuing professional development. - 3.
-Skills gained will address global and local biotechnological concerns, in higher education, and in governmental and non-governmental research institutes.
+- (iii) continue to advance their knowledge and understanding, and to develop new skills to a high level; and will have - (iv) the qualities and transferable skills necessary for employment requiring: the exercise of initiative and personal responsibility; decision making in the complex and unpredictable situations; and the independent learning ability required for continuing professional development. - 3.
+Skills gained will address both small and large biotechnological concerns, in higher education, and in governmental and non-governmental research institutes.
 These organisations need suitably trained staff with a specialised interdisciplinary background to implement their research and development programmes.
-Graduates will be suitable employees because they will have acquired skills and demonstrated proficiency in: - a.
-Understanding key concepts and technical procedures that underpin biotechnology. - b.
-Understanding key concepts and technical procedures that underpin recombinant DNA technology. - c.
-The use of appropriate information technology. - d.
-The presentation and communication of results of a research enquiry in both spoken and written form. - e.
-The ability to critically review and assess scientific research reports and papers relevant to their area of expertise.
+Graduates will be suitable employees because they will have acquired skills and demonstrated proficiency in: - (i) understanding key concepts and technical procedures that underpin biotechnology; - (ii) understanding key concepts and technical procedures that underpin recombinant DNA technology; - (iii) the use of appropriate information technology; - (iv) the presentation and communication of results of a research enquiry in both spoken and written form; - (v) the ability to critically review and assess scientific research reports and papers relevant to their area of expertise.